tflynn/app_config/README.md

 ### And configuration settings are available

-    CombinedConfiguration configuration = appConfig.getCombinedConfiguration();
+    Configuration configuration = appConfig.getConfiguration();

-    // See Apache Commons Configuration API docs for more information
+    // See AppConfig javadocs or Apache Commons Configuration API docs for more information
     // http://commons.apache.org/configuration/apidocs/index.html
-    String configurationValue = combinedConfiguration.getString("some property name");
+    String configurationValue = configuration.getString("some property name");

 ### Logging

-The logging configuration support assumes that the back-end logging can be configured using Log4j V1 (1.2.14) syntax.
+The default logging configuration support assumes that the back-end logging can be configured using Log4j V1 (1.2.17) syntax.
 If you use the Slf4j logging front-end, that will be true.

 In code, all you need is something similar to: